aieng-lab/gradiend/README.md

 - `gradiend.analyze_decoder.evaluate_all_gender_predictions()` and `gradiend.export.gender_predictions.py` for an overfitting analysis
 - `gradiend.export.example_predictions.py` to generate example predictions

+For race and religion, call `setups.race.analyze2.py` and `setups.race.model_selection.py`.

 ### Evaluation of (De-)Biased Models
 See [bias-bench](https://github.com/aieng-lab/bias-bench) for a comparison of the (de-)biased models generated with GRADIEND to other debiasing techniques.